vahidAK/SNVoter/README.md

 required arguments:
   --input INPUT, -i INPUT
-                        The path to the input vcf or bed file.
-NOTE.
-Files must end with .bed or .vcf. vcf files are 1-based and beds are zero-based
+                        The path to the input vcf file.
   --bam BAM, -b BAM     The path to the alignment bam file --reference REFERENCE, -r REFERENCE
                         The path to the reference file.
 File must be indexed